Sales funnels and relationships are similar.

-4. Each Landing Page Is Not Mobile Optimized
+4. Zero Multiplier #4: Each Landing Page Is Not Mobile Optimized

-6. Fields in the Forms Are Not Required
+6. Zero Multiplier #6: Fields in the Forms Are Not Required

-And if you just can’t rely on someone on your team to fix this, then AutoGrow’s here for you.
+And if you just can’t rely on someone on your team to fix this, then AutoGrow is here for you.

-Because in the end, what matters the most for you and your business is to keep on scaling.
+Because in the end, what matters the most for you and your business or agency is to keep on scaling.
 And that’s exactly what a flawless funnel should be like.

 Let me know in the comments below.

 Keep AutoGrowin’, stay focused.